-To install the SmartPQI driver from source for RHEL-based OS images:
+To install the SmartPQI driver from source:

-- 1. Build the driver from the source using the following command:\$ sudo su

-Note: You must have administrator privileges to perform the installation steps. - 2.
-Install the following driver dependency packages and reboot the system if necessary: #yum install kernel kernel-devel kernel-headers gcc - 3.
-Extract the driver source code from the source tar.bz2 file by using the following command:# tar -jxvf smartpgi-1.1.2-125.tar.bz2 - 4.
+- 1. Build the driver from the source using the following command: \$ sudo su Note: You must have administrator privileges to perform the installation steps. - 2.
+Install the following driver dependency packages and reboot the system if necessary: RHEL: # yum install kernel kernel-devel kernel-headers gcc SLES: # zypper install kernel-devel kernel-syms gcc make - 3.
+Extract the driver source code from the source tar.bz2 file by using the following command:# tar -jxvf smartpqi-1.1.2-125.tar.bz2 - 4.
 Compile the smartpqi.ko file by using the following command: